How to bet college football: Top sportsbook apps, promos for CFP semifinals

 The College Football Playoff continues with a pair of semifinal matchups on Thursday and Friday.
 The Ole Miss Rebels will take on the Miami Hurricanes on Thursday at 7:30 p.m.
 ET, and then the Indiana Hoosiers battle the Oregon Ducks on Friday at 7:30 p.m.
 ET.
 Ole Miss vs. Miami will be played at State Farm Stadium in Glendale, Ariz., and Indiana vs. Oregon will unfold at Mercedes-Benz Stadium in Atlanta.

-The latest College Football Playoff odds list the Hurricanes as 3.5-point favorites, with the over/under at 51.5, and the Hoosiers are favored by four points against Oregon, while the over/under for total points scored is 46.5.
+The latest College Football Playoff odds list the Hurricanes as 3.5-point favorites, with an over/under of 51.5, and the Hoosiers are favored by four points against Oregon, while the over/under for total points scored is 46.5.
+Indiana is the +130 favorite (risk $100 to win $130) to win it all, followed by Miami (+310), Oregon (+320) and Ole Miss (+600).
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for the College Football Playoff semifinals, you can read more below, along with picks for each of the two college football matchups.

 Sportsbook offers